fivemoreminix/rsc/README.md

 ```shell
 cargo build --release --features=executable
 ```
-The `executable` feature is required to tell the crate to bring in certain dependencies only for the executable version.
+The `executable` feature is required to tell the crate to bring in certain dependencies only for the executable version, for colors in the terminal and argument parsing.

 ### Usage
 ```shell